-At first glance, it may feel unusual to access the health of your company culture, but it's an essential step in developing strategies that support current goals and your vision for the future.
-After all, the very definition of culture includes the measure of collective human intellectual achievement.
+At first glance, assessing the health of your company culture may feel unusual, but it's an essential step in developing strategies that support your current goals and vision for the future.
+After all, the definition of culture includes the measure of collective human intellectual achievement.

-Developing a cultural assessment tool lets team members at all levels rate the company on key aspects of cultural endeavors.
-Periodic culture audits will not only evaluate if your efforts are working but it may also help uncover cultural inconsistencies and weed out discrepancies between stated values and enacted values.
+Developing a cultural assessment tool lets team members rate the company on key aspects of culture at all levels.
+Periodic culture audits will not only evaluate if your efforts are working but may also help uncover cultural inconsistencies and weed out discrepancies between stated values and enacted values.

-Once the assessment is complete, communicating the results to your entire team is critical for fruitful discussions about areas of agreement and disagreement within your culture.
+Once the assessment is complete, communicating the results to your team is critical for fruitful discussions about areas of agreement and disagreement within your culture.
 Those resulting diverse perspectives and collective team voices will hone and shape your culture moving forward.
-This dialog should continue until a consensus is established around the things that mean the most to your culture.
+This conversation should continue until a consensus is established around what means the most to your culture.

-Integrate core values — who you are, why you Work and what you are great at doing — into the beliefs and actions of your teams with Ninety's vision tracker feature.
-This feature allows you to have a shared vision of the future while keeping your company's core values in mind.
-From there, you will know what needs to happen to move forward.
+Integrate Core Values — who you are, why you Work, and what you're great at doing — into the beliefs and actions of your teams with Ninety's Vision tool.
+This feature allows you to have a shared Vision of the future while keeping your company's Core Values in mind.
+From there, you'll know what needs to happen to move forward.

 - Create a clear Vision for each team.

 - Save past versions in the archive for future reference.

 - Share your Vision with all teams — or keep it private.

 Another tool that can help you integrate your culture in a remote workplace is Ninety's 1-on-1 feedback tool.
 You can:

 - Conduct one-on-one quarterly and annual reviews with each of your team members.